Moving toward best practice when using propensity score weighting in survey observational studies: Simulation Studies

-When the propensity score model is correct but the outcome model is misspecified (“Cor\textbar Mis” columns), CVR demonstrates significant instability.
+When the propensity score model is correct but the outcome model is misspecified (“Cor\textbar Mis” columns), CVR demonstrates notable instability.
 Its bias increases dramatically for PATE under good overlap (Table \ref{GoodOverlapSimulationResults}), reaching nearly 10\% compared to 0.2\% bias for MOM and WET, and its coverage drops below 50\% under poor overlap (Table \ref{PoorOverlapSimulationResults}).
-This highlights CVR's strong reliance on the correct outcome model to manage the extreme values introduced by clever covariates in poor overlap scenarios.
-While MOM struggles with PATT coverage, WET consistently performs best, achieving the optimal efficiency-coverage balance for PATO, despite the poor overlap and outcome model misspecification.
+This empirical finding highlights the reliance of CVR on the correct outcome model to manage the extreme values introduced by clever covariates in poor overlap scenarios.
+In contrast, WET consistently performs best, achieving the optimal efficiency-coverage balance for PATO, despite the poor overlap and outcome model misspecification.

 Under the most challenging scenario, where both the propensity score and outcome models are misspecified (“Mis\textbar Mis” columns), all methods experience significant biases and deteriorated coverage.
 Despite these challenges, WET remains the most reliable option, consistently maintaining coverage around 80–85\% under good overlap, while CVR and MOM frequently see coverage drop below 80\%.
 The extent of bias varies depending on the type of misspecification.
-In our simulation settings, where interaction terms are omitted from both models, this misspecification strongly affects propensity score estimation and outcome regression, leading to highly biased estimates and poor coverage across all estimators.
+In our simulation settings, where interaction terms are omitted from both models, this misspecification strongly affects propensity score estimation and outcome regression, leading to more biased estimates and poor coverage across all estimators.

 Additional simulations (Web Tables 9 and 10), where sampling depends on treatment and extreme survey weights are present, further highlight the relative advantage of WET.
 WET with W.PS consistently preserves its reliability across misspecified models and overlap conditions, achieving minimal bias (less than 3\%) and near-nominal coverage.
 CVR, by contrast, becomes highly vulnerable under outcome model misspecification, with biases escalating to beyond 70–100\% and coverage collapsing to near zero for PATT under poor overlap.
 MOM remains more stable than CVR but falls short of WET in terms of overall consistency.